Slasher film: 1981

 Slasher films reached a saturation point in 1981, as heavily promoted movies like My Bloody Valentine and The Burning were box office failures.
 After the success of Friday the 13th, Paramount Pictures picked up My Bloody Valentine with hopes to achieve similar success.
 The film became the subject of intense scrutiny in the wake of John Lennon's murder, and was released heavily edited; lacking the draw of gore, My Bloody Valentine barely sold 2 million tickets in North America, much less than the 15 million sold by Friday the 13th the year beforehand.
 Thematically similar to My Bloody Valentine, The Prowler hoped to lure an audience with gore effects by Friday the 13th's Tom Savini but large MPAA edits contributed to its failure to find a nationwide distributor.
 Suffering similar censorship was The Burning, which also employed Savini's special effects, though it does mark the feature film debuts of Brad Grey, Holly Hunter, Jason Alexander, Fisher Stevens, Bob Weinstein and Harvey Weinstein.

 Profits of Halloween and Friday the 13th drew studio interest, to varying success.
-Warner Bros.'s Eyes of a Stranger ($1.1 million) and Night School ($1.2 million), Paramount Pictures' The Fan ($3 million), Universal Pictures' The Funhouse ($8 million), and Columbia Pictures' Happy Birthday to Me ($10 million).
+Warner Bros.'s Eyes of a Stranger (402,386 admissions) and Night School (420,818 admission),Paramount Pictures' The Fan (1.1 million admissions), Universal Pictures The Funhouse (2.8 million admissions), and Columbia Pictures Happy Birthday to Me (3.8 million admissions).
 CBS' TV movie, Dark Night of the Scarecrow brought the genre to the small screen.
 Two sequels had bigger body counts and more gore than their predecessors, but not higher box office intakes.
 Friday the 13th Part 2 sold 7.8 million tickets and Halloween II sold 9.2 million.
-Both sequels sold around half of their original film's tickets, though they were still very popular (Halloween II was the second highest-grossing horror film of the year behind An American Werewolf in London).
+Both sequels sold under half of their original film's tickets, though they were still very popular (Halloween II was the second highest-grossing horror film of the year behind An American Werewolf in London).

 Independent companies churned out slasher films Final Exam, Bloody Birthday, Hell Night, Don't Go in the Woods...
 Alone!, Wes Craven's Deadly Blessing and Graduation Day.
 Fantasy and sci-fi genres continued to blend with the slasher film in Strange Behavior, Ghostkeeper and Evilspeak.
 The international market found Italy's Absurd and Madhouse and Germany's Bloody Moon.